nix-community/ld-getby/README.md

 # ld-getby - `/etc/protocols` for the nix sandbox

+*STATUS*: deprecated! it turns out nixpkgs already includes libredirect which is a more generic solution to this problem.
+And is also supported on Darwin now.

 [![built with nix](https://builtwithnix.org/badge.svg)](https://builtwithnix.org) - [![Build Status](https://travis-ci.com/nix-community/ld-getby.svg?branch=master)](https://travis-ci.com/nix-community/ld-getby)

 This project providers a `LD_PRELOAD` library that intercepts